nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 To start, we will implement a single stage that could be included in a pipeline.
 For illustration, this stage will do nothing but take the input from the previous stage and forward it to the next stage.
 All Morpheus stages have several things in common, so while this doesn't do too much, it ends up being a good starting point for writing a new stage.
 From there, we can add our functionality as needed.

 Defining this stage requires us to specify the stage type.
-Morpheus stages contain a single input and a single output inherited from `SinglePortStage`.
+Morpheus stages which contain a single input and a single output typically inherit from `SinglePortStage`.
 Stages that act as sources of data, in that they do not take an input from a prior stage but rather produce data from a source such as a file, Kafka service, or other external sources, will need to inherit from the `SingleOutputSource` base class.

+Stages in Morpheus define what types of data they accept, and the type of data that they emit.
+In this example we are emitting messages of the same type that is received, this is actually quite common and Morpheus provides a mixin class, `PassThruTypeMixin`, to simplify this.

 Optionally, stages can be registered as a command with the Morpheus CLI using the `register_stage` decorator.
 This allows for pipelines to be constructed from both pre-built stages and custom user stages via the command line.
 Any constructor arguments will be introspected using [numpydoc](https://numpydoc.readthedocs.io/en/latest/) and exposed as command line flags.
 Similarly, the class's docstrings will be exposed in the help string of the stage on the command line.